Stochastic thermodynamic bounds on logical circuit operation: Model

-{\textbf{\emph{Model --}}} Many conventional engineering approaches for characterizing the effects of noise on circuit operation rely on assumptions only valid near equilibrium or near specific operating conditions~\sct{van1970noise, heinen1991unified, rizzoli1988state, weiss1998thermodynamical}, guaranteeing neither thermodynamic consistency nor accuracy far from equilibrium\sct{gao2019nonlinear}.
-To provide a more faithful description of stochastic circuits, we require models that obey local detailed balance and exhibit shot noise~\sct{scholten2006compact}, while accurately reproducing known circuit characteristics.
-Recently, several stochastic models for CMOS devices have been proposed\sct{gu2020counting,freitas2021stochastic,gao2021principles}, enabling the study of noisy circuits and the associated thermodynamic costs when operating these devices near thermal energies\sct{freitas2022reliability,kuang2022modelling, gopal2022large}.
-Here, we employ one such model\sct{gao2021principles} to study systems of inverters, or logical NOT gates, built from single electron tunnel junctions operating within the classical limit~\sct{datta1997electronic}, and using a capacitive charging model for the readout voltage.
+Many conventional engineering approaches for characterizing the effects of noise on circuit operation rely on assumptions only valid near equilibrium or near specific operating conditions \cite{van1970noise, heinen1991unified, rizzoli1988state, weiss1998thermodynamical}, guaranteeing neither thermodynamic consistency nor accuracy far from equilibrium \cite{gao2019nonlinear}.
+To provide a more faithful description of stochastic circuits, we require models that obey local detailed balance and exhibit shot noise \cite{scholten2006compact}, while accurately reproducing known circuit characteristics.
+Recently, several stochastic models for CMOS devices have been proposed \cite{gu2020counting,freitas2021stochastic,gao2021principles}, enabling the study of noisy circuits and the associated thermodynamic costs when operating these devices near thermal energies \cite{freitas2022reliability,kuang2022modelling, gopal2022large,yoshino_thermodynamics_2023,peng_modeling_2024}.
+Here, we employ one such model \cite{gao2021principles} to study systems of inverters, or logical NOT gates, built from single electron tunnel junctions operating within the classical limit \cite{datta1997electronic}, and using a capacitive charging model for the readout voltage.
 This model meets the three criteria emphasized above and in principle can be parameterized directly from microscopic calculations, providing a link between circuit performance and the underlying materials properties.